spawaskar-cora/cora-docs/docs/forensics-anthro-guide/field-attributes.md

   * Incomplete – any element that is not complete

 Click “save” to continue analysis.
 All fields can be edited/updated after the element has been saved, until “Inventoried” is checked, then changes cannot be made.

+# View Skeletal Element Page

+Same fields as “New Skeletal Element” with the addition of:
+* To enter or edit data, you must go to *Actions* → Edit
+* CT Scanned
+  * Check box if element has been CT scanned
+* X-ray Scanned
+  * Check box if element has been x-rayed
+* Clavicle Triage
+  * Check box if element has been triaged for chest radiograph comparison
+* Measured
+  * Check box if element has been measured
+* DNA Sample:
+  * Check box if element has been sampled for DNA
+* Inventoried
+  * Check box if inventory is complete and is ready for review
+  * Information cannot be changed once this box is checked.
+* Reviewed
+  * Check box if inventory is complete and is ready for review
+* Individual Number
+  * Unique identifier given when element is being associated as an individual, i.e., multiple elements representing a single individual are given one number
+  * Example: 2018-IND-1
+* Click Details to add analyses